 (On Easter Sunday and throughout the Octave)

-Alleluia.
-Christ our Passover is sacrificed for us,* therefore let us keep the feast,
+ALLELUIA.
+Christ our Passover is sacrificed for us, * therefore let us keep the feast,

-Not with old leaven, neither with the leaven of malice and wickedness,* but with the unleavened bread of sincerity and truth.
+Not with old leaven, neither with the leaven of malice

-Alleluia.
+and truth, Alleluia.

-Christ being raised from the dead dieth no more;* death hath no more dominion over him.
+CHRIST being raised from the dead dieth no more; * death hath no more dominion over him.

-For in that he died, he died unto sin once;* but in that he liveth, he liveth unto God.
+For in that he died, he died unto sin once; * but in that he liveth, he liveth unto God.

-Likewise reckon ye also yourselves to be dead indeed unto sin,* but alive unto God through Jesus Christ our Lord.
+Likewise reckon ye also yourselves to be dead indeed

-Christ is risen from the dead,* and become the first fruits of them that slept.
+CHRIST is risen from the dead, * and become the firstfruits of them that slept.

-For since by man came death,* by man came also the resurrection of the dead.
+For since by man came death, * by man came also the resurrection of the dead.

-For as in Adam all die,* even so in Christ shall all be made alive.
+For as in Adam all die, * even so in Christ shall all be made alive, Alleluia.

 Glory be to the Father, and to the Son, * and to the Holy Ghost.